-Vice President for Business, Financial and Information Systems.
-This position is responsible for maintaining sound fiscal management and for developing policies in the areas of finance and informational systems, The Vice President also provides leadership in the area of academic and administrative computing, and communications.
-This office also provides leadership in the areas of human resources, purchasing, and facilities maintenance and development.
+Vice President for Financial and Administration Services.
+This position is responsible for maintaining sound fiscal management and for developing policies in the areas of finance.
+This office also provides leadership in the areas of human resources, purchasing, and facilities maintenance.